 According to statistics, many families spend this day outdoors; support this idea and organize a picnic.
 You can go shopping, because many retail stores remain open.
 Be sure to read about the history of the holiday: the labor movement has been active in America for many years.
 Support American workers and buy some US-made goods.
 And in the evening, plan to watch a film about labor unions.

-When is Labor Day celebrated in 2023?
+When is Labor Day in 2024?

 Labor Day is observed on the first Monday of September each year.